mattischrome/console-blog/content/posts/album-digest-july-2016/index.md

 ---
 category: Music
-pubDate: '2016-07-31T00:00:00Z'
-tags:
-- Music
-- Album Digest
-- July
-- Bat For Lashes
-- The Avalanches
-- Aphex Twin
-- Beyond The Wizard's Sleeve
-- Islands
-- Sixteen
+date: '2016-07-31'
+tableOfContents: true
+tags: ["Music", "Album Digest", "July", "Bat For Lashes", "The Avalanches", "Aphex Twin", "Beyond The Wizard's Sleeve", "Islands", "Sixteen"]
 title: Album Digest, July 2016
 ---
 Album Digest July 2016 consists of a bumper five albums, mainly because I couldn't work out which one to drop.
 I think they're all pretty good though it's great to hear new music from The Avalanches after all this time.